-Homebuilding has come a long way from traditional hand-drawn plans and manual project tracking.
-Today, technology is transforming the way homes are designed, built, and managed, making the process more efficient, cost-effective, and sustainable.
+Homebuilding is used to be done according to hand-drawn designs and manual project tracking.
+Technology today is changing everything about house construction, design, and management, so improving the process by making it more cost-effective, efficient, and sustainable.
 From digital planning tools to automation and smart construction methods, the industry is experiencing rapid advancements that are redefining what’s possible.

 Smarter Planning and Design